Introduction: What is a KNX IP Interface?

 - Connections: 8 tunnels

-- Functions: KNX IP Secure, automatic address allocation
+- Functions: IP Secure, automatic address allocation

 - Power: 12–30 V DC